If you’re like many people, you may be finding that it’s hard to get a rental property. Click here to find out the secret tips on how to get noticed

 Be Careful What You Post on Facebook

 Most property managers are members of different on line social media groups.
 Trashing a property manager doesn’t do you any favours.
-It shows that when something goes wrong, you will air it in a public forum.
+It shows that when something goes wrong, or you’ve been asked to do something you didn’t like (for eg, clean your oven), you will air it in a public forum and go on the attack.
 Also, when you say you don’t have pets but your Facebook profile shows a puppy lying on your lounge, it’s a dead giveaway.

 Property management is a great job, but it can also be downright horrid at times.
 The people who are nice automatically encourage property managers to help them.
 Remember, you catch more flies with honey.